 10. Hair Conditioner.
 Why pay retail prices for expensive conditioner?
 Make your own by mixing a ripe banana with avocado and then adding some coconut milk to the mixture until it is the consistency you like.
 Apply it on your hair and leave it for 15-20 minutes.
 This conditions damaged hair and makes it very soft.

 11. Make “Bananasicles”.
 Peel a ripe banana and push a bamboo skewer into the middle of it.
 Place it on wax paper and freeze for a couple of hours.
-If you want, you can roll it in melted chocolate and roll in crushed nuts.
+If you want, you can roll it in melted chocolate and roll in crushed nuts or coconut.
 Yummo!

 12. For Dry Feet and Heels.
 I walk around barefoot all the time, so I always have dried and cracked heels.
 This is a great way to treat them: Mash the pulp of two ripe bananas and apply this pulp on clean, dry feet.
 The banana pulp will penetrate deeply into the dry, cracked skin to make your feet softer and more supple.

 13. Dried Banana Chips.
 If you have a food dehydrator, you can make dried banana chips at home. ((affiliate link) And the riper the banana is, the sweeter the chips will be! (you can also bake them at 250º for 1 1/2 hours and get a similar result.)

 14. Baked Bananas.
 Bananas bake beautifully.
 Lay sliced bananas on al foil and add some chocolate on top.
 Wrap the foil and bake for about 15 minutes on hot coals in a Barbeque.
 Great camping food. (even better with a scoop of ice cream)

 15. French Toast.
 Spread mashed bananas over the bread and then dip in the egg mixture like normal French Toast.
 It adds some extra sweetness and richness to the dish.